Hamilton (Vic.)

 The employment landscape in Hamilton presents a mixed picture: unemployment remains low at 3.4%, yet recent job losses have affected its comparative national standing

 Hamilton has a skilled workforce with essential services sectors well represented.
-The unemployment rate is 3.4% as of September 2025.
+Its unemployment rate is 3.4%.
+As of September 2025, Hamilton's unemployment rate is 0.4% lower than the Rest of Vic.'s rate of 3.8%.

-There are 4,812 residents employed, with an unemployment rate 0.4% lower than Rest of Vic.'s 3.8%.
-Workforce participation is similar to Rest of Vic.'s 57.4%.
-Key industries for Hamilton residents are health care & social assistance, retail trade, and construction.
+Workforce participation in Hamilton is somewhat below standard at 57.8%, compared to Rest of Vic.'s 61.4%.
+According to Census responses, only 8.7% of residents work from home.
+Key industries employing Hamilton residents are health care & social assistance, retail trade, and construction.

-Manufacturing employs only 4.4% of local workers, below Rest of Vic.'s 7.7%.
+Manufacturing employs just 4.4% of local workers, below Rest of Vic.'s 7.7%.
 Many residents commute elsewhere for work based on Census data.
 Between September 2024 and September 2025, Hamilton's labour force decreased by 3.0%, with employment declining by 3.5%, causing the unemployment rate to rise by 0.5 percentage points.
-In contrast, Rest of Vic.'s employment contracted by 0.7% over the same period.
-State-level data shows VIC employment grew by 1.13% year-on-year to 25-Nov-25, adding 41,950 jobs, with an unemployment rate of 4.7%.
-National employment forecasts from May-25 suggest national employment will expand by 6.6% over five years and 13.6% over ten years.
-Applying these projections to Hamilton's employment mix indicates local employment should increase by 6.5% over five years and 13.6% over ten years, assuming no changes in population projections.
+In contrast, Rest of Vic.'s employment contracted by 0.7%, labour force fell by 0.6%, and unemployment rose marginally.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Hamilton's employment mix suggests local employment should increase by 6.5% over five years and 13.6% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment